[Home] » Languages » Neo-Quenya » Neo-Quenya Words[Search] [← Previous] [Next →][Search]

 ᴹQ. aiane pron. “anybody (thing, one) else; someone else, another” (Category: Different, Other)

-Neo-Quenya: For purposes of Neo-Quenya I would use ᴺQ. hyaquen for “someone else, another”, Q. hya “other” and quén “person”.
+Neo-Quenya: For purposes of Neo-Quenya I would use ᴺQ. hyaquen for “someone else, another”, a combination of Q. hya “other” and quén “person”.

 References ✧ PE23/103